-It’s been several years since I wrote the Press Pot Tutorial.
-Since then I’ve brewed a lot of coffee in my press pot.
-A lot of coffee.
-Along the way I’ve developed a checklist of steps to take to improve the taste of French Press coffee.
+This article is an expansion of a troubleshooting table inside the French Press Tutorial.
+I’ve brewed a lot of coffee in my French Press.
+Along the way I’ve developed a checklist of steps to take to improve the taste.
 There are variables that are easy to correct and some that take a little tweaking.

 Before you start tweaking, its important to get the basics correct.
 The steps listed below should be followed in sequence.
 There is no point in tweaking the grind if your water quality is poor.
 Also I use the terms press pot and French press interchangeably.

 There are several articles on this site that cover water quality.
 I have a simple rule to measure water quality.
 Drink the water by itself.
 Does it taste good?
 If the water tastes bad on it’s own, then your coffee will probably end up tasting bad as well.
 Seek out a good water source before you start to brew your coffee.